PIC4SeR/PIC4SuperResolution/README.md

 3) The operator can guide the robot with an optimized visual stream.

 Two ROS nodes:
-  - pic4sr_realsense: run the camera acquisition and publishing process on the robot
+  - pic4sr_realsense or pic4sr_cam: run the realsense or webcam acquisition and publishing process on the robot
   - pic4sr_ground: receive the images and perform the upscaling with the SR model

 Config params: